 Education students are bound by the rules and policies stated in the Teacher Education Unit Policy Manual and in the Intern Handbook.
-Both are posted on the Teacher Education home page at http://www.clayton.edu/teachered.
-Please see the Department of Teacher Education catalog page for admission, graduation, and certification requirements.
+Both are posted on the Teacher Education home page

 Minor Program in English

 The English minor program has two concentrations that serve different populations of students.
 The concentration in literature is for students who intend to pursue undergraduate minors in literature or related fields, either in preparation for teaching or for other personal or professional goals.
 The concentration in writing is for students seeking advanced preparation for careers requiring high levels of skill in written communication (or also for graduate programs in technical or professional writing).